Emma Weston - MA, MBACP (Accredited) Counsellor & Supervisor

 - Working with end of life clients

 Previously I undertook voluntary counselling work for local charity, Autism Wessex, for 7 and a half years.
-During this time I have specialised in working with people with Autism Spectrum Conditions and neurodiverse differences.
+During this time I specialised in working with people with Autism Spectrum Conditions and neurodiverse differences.
 I also ran psychoeducative groups.
 My area of Masters research relates to the Autism Spectrum.
 Since then I have worked for a leading counselling awarding body/examinations board on counselling and supervision qualifications from levels 2 to 6.
 I am currently employed as a counsellor and Bereavement Lead for a local charity and I undertake a small amount of private work.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.